This will be my first article about NFTs and anything related to Web3. Not because I'm not interested, but because it's all new to me.

 Once logged in, you can click on the "Suggest or Mint" button or view your recent commits by clicking "My commits".

-Copy the URL, and paste it on the GitNFT website.
+Copy the URL, and paste it onto the GitNFT website.

 Once it's loaded, click the "Mint commit" button at the bottom.